rcalix1/Deep-learning-ML-and-tensorflow/Transformers/TensorFlow_version_2.0/EN_PT/README.md

-This is the transformer for English to portuguese translation
+This is the transformer for English to portuguese translation in Tensorflow 2.0